-Theagenes was a huge sports hero in Ancient Greece.
-He was famous by the time he was 9 years old when he tested his strength by tearing down a large statue in the town square and carrying it home by himself.
+2,000 years ago in Ancient Greece, a boy named Theagenes was a huge sports hero.
+When he was 9 years old, he tested his strength by tearing down a large statue in the town square.
+He carried the statue home by himself.

-An adult would have been put to death for doing such a crime.
+An adult would have been put to death for destroying and stealing a statue.
 Theagenes was lucky.
 The people of his town, Thasos, just made him put the statue back in its place.

 From then on Theagenes used his strength as a fighter and boxer in the Olympics.
 He won more than 1,000 competitions.
-He was very strong.
-He also had a huge appetite.
+He was very strong and had a very big appetite.
 It is said that he could eat a whole bull in one day.

-A few years later Thasos had a bad famine.
+Following that, Thasos had some hard years.
 There was very bad weather and no food could be grown.
-A wise woman suggested that if they brought back the statue of Theagenes, they would bring back good fortune to the town.
-The legend says that they pulled the statue out of the sea and put it back in the town square.
+A wise woman suggested that if they brought back the statue of Theagenes, they would bring back good luck to the town.
+They pulled the statue out of the sea and put it back in the town square.
 Things in Thasos got much better and Theagenes was forever honored as a hero.

 ©Courseware Solutions Wordville.com for Fun English Language Arts Learning